DOAJ/doaj/apply/guide.md

   <option value="es">Español</option>
 </select>

 Watch our video series for an introduction to DOAJ and best practice:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLgsj-CNPbicMgBrdzA4jfevecibpl_a1G" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Before you start the application process, you will be asked to log in or register.
 You will be able to save your progress and review all your answers before you submit them.

-{:.anchor}
 ## Basic criteria for inclusion in DOAJ

 Journals applying to DOAJ **must** meet the following criteria: